GitTH/get_albums.py/README.md

 **get_albums.py**

-*A utility to quickly pull down a user or pages's Facebook albums.*
+*A utility to quickly pull down a user or pages' Facebook albums.*

 This utility creates two directories:
 * [target]_albums - folder where album content is stored (prefixed by the target ID/username)